PennyLaneAI/qml/demos_community.rst

     :color: heavy-rain-gradient

-    This example is created to explain how to create a quantum function and train a quantum function using keras optimizer directly. i.e. not using Keras Layer.
-Objective is to train a quantum function to predict classes of Iris dataset.
+    This example is created to explain how to create a quantum function and train a quantum function using Keras optimizer directly, i.e., not using a Keras layer.
+The objective is to train a quantum function to predict classes of the Iris dataset.

 ..
 If the final card deck only has a single card, we insert a 'hidden card' so that the card does not become full-width.